A 100% Volunteer, 501(c)(3) NonProfit - 83-2270178

 What's the Story Behind the Flip Foundation?

 I’ve found that everything in life is a balancing act between giving and receiving.
-My education has provided for me and my family and now it's time to give back.
-I’ve wanted to create something like the Flip Foundation for years, but could never carve out the time.
+My education has provided for me and my family and so I realized that I needed to give back.
+I’d wanted to create something like the Flip Foundation for years, but could never carve out the time.
 As fate would have it, I was laid off from my job in 2018, so I thought why not go ahead and fulfill my dream of creating a charity organization that provides a fun way to give back to the local community.